SerenityOS/serenity/Documentation/Kernel/Containers.md

 ## Jails as a security mechanism

-When the user process is jailed, it can't create or attach to other resources.
+When the user process is jailed **until exit**, it can't create or attach to other resources.
 This makes jails as an effective mechanism to create secure (sandboxed) containers, so a user program and its descendants will always use the same resources that were chosen upon the creation of the container.